iechor/docs/content/compose/use-secrets.md

 - The `secrets` attribute under each service defines the secrets you want to inject into the specific container.
 - The top-level `secrets` section defines the variables `db_password` and `db_root_password` and provides the `file` that populates their values.
-- The deployment of each container means Docker creates a temporary filesystem mount under `/run/secrets/<secret_name>` with their specific values.
+- The deployment of each container means iEchor creates a temporary filesystem mount under `/run/secrets/<secret_name>` with their specific values.

 > **Note**
 >
-> The `_FILE` environment variables demonstrated here are a convention used by some images, including Docker Official Images like [mysql](https://hub.docker.com/_/mysql) and [postgres](https://hub.docker.com/_/postgres).
+> The `_FILE` environment variables demonstrated here are a convention used by some images, including iEchor Official Images like [mysql](https://hub.iechor.com/_/mysql) and [postgres](https://hub.iechor.com/_/postgres).

 ## Resources